Heirloom Tomato Gazpacho

 I get excited about making heirloom tomato gazpacho.
 With heirloom tomatoes you have a stunning array of colors and unique flavor profiles of each variety to work with.
+And if you read my earlier Galette recipe post, you’d know I had an over abundance of heirloom tomatoes to consume.

 I first fell in love with Gazpacho while coaching basketball in Madrid one summer.
 I’ve visited other parts of Spain many times since and have enjoyed the regional differences in flavors and approach to this chilled soup.
-The two things that are consistent across regions is one – they use only the ripest tomatoes and two – they are served extremely chilled.
+The two things that are consistent across regions are one – they use only the ripest tomatoes and two – they are served extremely chilled.
 For my latest version, I went for an heirloom tomato gazpacho to take advantage of the delectable locally sourced tomatoes I get at my neighborhood farmer’s market.

 Summertime offers access to all varieties of ripe tomatoes as well as a variety of options for ingredients.
 At our neighborhood farmers’ market I was able to cop a few different heirloom tomatoes, purple sweet peppers, and amaranth.

-Heirloom Tomato Gazpacho: What are flavor profiles of the different tomatoes?
+heirloom tomato gazpacho: what are flavor profiles of the different tomatoes?

-Heirloom Tomato Gazpacho: Key Tips
+Key Flavor Tips

 Dope beats, fresh eats.
 Enjoy this refreshing summer Heirloom Tomato Gazpacho recipe!